griffithlab/rnabio.org/_posts/0000-08-01-Installation.md

 First, make sure your [environment](https://rnabio.org/module-00-setup/0000/07/01/Environment/) is set up correctly.

 ***
 Tools needed for this analysis are: samtools, bam-readcount, HISAT2, stringtie, gffcompare, htseq-count, flexbar, R, ballgown, fastqc and picard-tools.
-In the following installation example the installs are local and will work whether you have root (i.e. admin) access or not.
+In the following installation example, the installs are local and will work whether you have root (i.e. admin) access or not.
 However, if root is available some binaries can/will be copied to system-wide locations (e.g., /usr/bin/).

 Set up tool installation location: